MrCee/Synology-Git/README.md

 This version is slightly outdated, althout it will get the job done and if you are updating to Synology-Homebrew, it will be replaced by the latest version.

-The lastes version of Synology-Homrebrew is avaluable here: https://github.com/MrCee/Synology-Homebrew
+The lastest version of Synology-Homrebrew is avaliable here: https://github.com/MrCee/Synology-Homebrew